-And in addition to the flu, there are a whole host of other nasty bugs floating around out there.
+In addition to the flu, there are a whole host of other nasty bugs floating around out there.
 Like many parents I know, I'm getting sick and tired of my kid bringing home all sorts of funky ailments from school.

-Right before the Christmas break this year, I attended a holiday concert at my son's elementary school.
+Right before the Christmas break last year, I attended a holiday concert at my son's elementary school.
 And while I was sitting there trying to enjoy the music, I found myself being distracted, shocked, and appalled over how many kids were hacking up a lung, sneezing all over the place, and who looked flushed, feverish, and miserable.

 And the only thought that kept running through my mind was, "What the hell is wrong with their parents?
 Why are they sending them to school sick?"